-When you’re making an online purchase, you may be offered the option to “buy now and pay later.”
-This type of online financing option allows you to make your purchase today and pay for it with installment payments over several months.
-Before you choose buy now pay later financing, it’s important to understand how it may affect your credit.
+When you’re making a purchase, you may be offered the option to “buy now and pay later.”
+This type of financing option allows you to make your purchase today and pay for it with installment payments over several months.
+Before you choose "buy now, pay later" financing, though, it’s important to understand how it may affect your credit.

 Your credit score is a three-digit number influenced by your borrowing and payment history as reported to one or all three of the major credit bureaus—Equifax, Experian, and TransUnion.
-If you choose an online financing servicer that reports to any major bureau, your credit may be affected.
+If you choose a financing servicer that reports to any major bureau, your credit may be affected.

 If you’re asked to enter your social security number to apply—either your full social security number or the last four digits—that signals your credit will be pulled to approve the application.
-The credit check results in a hard pull to your credit report and may cause your credit score to drop a few points after the inquiry is added to your credit report.
-Inquiries are 10 percent of your credit score and remain on your credit report for the next 12 months.
+The credit check results in a hard inquiry to your credit report and may cause your credit score to drop a few points.
+Inquiries are about 10% of your credit score and remain on your credit report for the next two years, though they only affect your score for 12 months.

-Some retailers offer buy now pay later directly from their websites.
+Some retailers offer their own "buy now, pay later" options directly from their websites or in stores.
 There are a few companies offering online payment plans that you can use with a variety of websites.
-These payment plans are known as point-of-sale installment loans.
-The payment plan is broken down into a fixed monthly payment over a period of time based on the amount of the items you purchase.
+At checkout, you can choose the option to apply for this third-party financing.
+These payment plans are known as "point-of-sale installment loans."
+The payment plan is broken down into a fixed monthly payment over a period of time, based on the total amount of your purchase.

-Check your credit report to verify the payment plan is reported accurately.
-You can order a free copy of your credit report each year through AnnualCreditReport.com.
-You can also use a free service like Credit Karma or Credit Sesame to watch how your buy now pay later installment plan is being reported.
-You can dispute errors with the credit bureaus or directly with the financing company.
+Check your credit report to verify that the payment plan is reported accurately.
+You can order a free credit report each year through AnnualCreditReport.com.
+You can also use a free service such as Credit Karma or Credit Sesame to watch how your installment plan is being reported.
+You can dispute errors with the credit bureaus or directly with the financing company by sending a letter.

 Otherwise, if the loan isn’t reported to the credit bureaus, your monthly payments will have no bearing—good or bad—on your credit score.
 Defaulting on the loan, however, can hurt your credit score if the lender ultimately sends the account to a third-party debt collector for payment.